pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Check cache first, then database, update cache with new data, and return result to user.
+**Answer:** * Check cache first, then database, update cache with new data, and return result to user.

 </details>

+#### Intermediate Level

-**Q4:** How would you design caching for a URL shortener that needs to handle 1 billion redirects per day?
+**Q1:** How would you design caching for a URL shortener that needs to handle 1 billion redirects per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Multi-level caching (L1, L2, L3), CDN with edge caching, cache warming strategies, and intelligent cache eviction.
+**Answer:** * Multi-level caching (L1, L2, L3), CDN with edge caching, cache warming strategies, and intelligent cache eviction.

 </details>

-**Q5:** What happens if your cache goes down during peak traffic?
+**Q2:** What happens if your cache goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Fallback to database, circuit breakers, cache warming, and graceful degradation.
+**Answer:** * Fallback to database, circuit breakers, cache warming, and graceful degradation.

 </details>

-**Q6:** How would you handle cache invalidation for a URL shortener?
+**Q3:** How would you handle cache invalidation for a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** TTL-based expiration, manual invalidation, cache versioning, and event-driven invalidation.
+**Answer:** * TTL-based expiration, manual invalidation, cache versioning, and event-driven invalidation.

 </details>

+#### Advanced Level

-**Q7:** Design a caching system for a URL shortener that needs to support real-time analytics.
+**Q1:** Design a caching system for a URL shortener that needs to support real-time analytics.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Separate analytics cache, real-time data processing, cache partitioning, and analytics-specific eviction policies.
+**Answer:** * Separate analytics cache, real-time data processing, cache partitioning, and analytics-specific eviction policies.

 </details>

-**Q8:** How would you handle caching for a URL shortener that needs to work across multiple data centers?
+**Q2:** How would you handle caching for a URL shortener that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region cache replication, cache consistency, conflict resolution, and regional cache strategies.
+**Answer:** * Cross-region cache replication, cache consistency, conflict resolution, and regional cache strategies.

 </details>

-**Q9:** What caching optimizations would you implement for a URL shortener with high throughput?
+**Q3:** What caching optimizations would you implement for a URL shortener with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cache preloading, intelligent eviction, cache compression, and distributed caching strategies.
+**Answer:** * Cache preloading, intelligent eviction, cache compression, and distributed caching strategies.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design caching for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design caching for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific caching, enterprise cache policies, custom TTL settings, and compliance-aware caching.
+**Answer:** * Domain-specific caching, enterprise cache policies, custom TTL settings, and compliance-aware caching.

 </details>